Retroactive Increase in Excludible Transit Benefits for 2014

 If an employer does not repay or reimburse their employee, or agree to seek the refund of social security and Medicare taxes on their employee’s behalf, the employee may file a Form 843, Claim For Refund and Request for Abatement (PDF), to obtain a refund.
 An employee should not attach Form 843 to the employee’s income tax return.
 File Form 843 separately.

 On Form 843, employees need to explain in detail their reasons for filing the claim and show the computation of the refund.
 In 2014, the employee tax rate for social security tax was 6.2% and the Medicare tax rate was 1.45%.

 Employees must, if possible, attach a statement from their employer which includes the following:

-- The amount, if any, their employer has repaid or reimbursed excess taxes withheld and the amount, if any, of credit or refund claimed by the employer or authorized by the employee to be claimed by the employer.
+- The amount, if any, of excess tax withheld that the employer has repaid or reimbursed and the amount, if any, of credit or refund claimed by the employer or authorized by the employee to be claimed by the employer.

-- The employer should include in the statement the fact that it is made in support the claim for refund of employee tax paid by the employer to the IRS.
+- The fact that the statement is made in support of the claim for refund of employee tax paid by the employer to the IRS.